turtlebasket/micromissiles-unity/docs/Keybinds_and_Controls.md

 # Keybinds and Controls

-Welcome to the simulation!
 This guide will help you navigate and interact with the environment using your mouse and keyboard.
 Below are the keybindings organized into easy-to-read tables, along with detailed descriptions to enhance your experience.

 ## Table of Contents
 - [Mouse Controls](#mouse-controls)